Benefits of a Praying Woman

 3. You’re long-suffering, patient, and your faith is strong

-Another benefit of a praying woman is becoming strong and immovable.
-Because a praying woman has learned to depend on God when things are going wrong, she knows that she can’t trust her sight.
+A praying woman develops patience and endurance by relying on God through difficult times.
+She has learned to depend on God when things are going wrong, she knows that she can’t trust her sight.
 Instead, as 2 Corinthians 5:7 says, “[She] walks by faith, not by sight.

-For example, in Hannah (1 Samuel 1:1-20): Hannah was barren and deeply distressed by her inability to conceive.
-Peninah mocked her due to her inability to have children.
-She prayed fervently to God for a child, making a vow that if God granted her a son, she would dedicate him to the Lord.
-God answered her prayer, and she gave birth to Samuel, who became a great prophet and leader in Israel.
-Hannah’s story highlights the power of prayer and God’s faithfulness in fulfilling an unseen promise.
+For example, Hannah’s story (1 Samuel 1:1-20) shows this kind of faith and patience.
+She was deeply distressed by her inability to conceive and was mocked by Peninnah.
+Hannah prayed fervently and vowed that if God granted her a son, she would dedicate him to the Lord.
+God answered her prayer, and she gave birth to Samuel, who became a great prophet and leader.
+Hannah’s experience highlights how faithful prayer can bring God’s promises to fulfillment, even when they seem unseen.

 4. You have sharp discernment